Skip to content

 • Drop into the item's body: Create an automatic connection handle.

 Before releasing, the target's perimeter gets an orange highlight.
-After releasing, the connection attaches automatically to the nearest edge, switching edges depending on the source and target's relative positions.
+After releasing, the connection endpoint attaches automatically to the nearest edge, switching edges depending on the source and target's relative positions.

 • On a specific edge: Create a fixed connection handle.

 Before releasing, that side gets an orange highlight.
-After releasing, the connection locks to that side, regardless of the source and target's relative positions.
+After releasing, the connection endpoint locks to that side, regardless of the source and target's relative positions.

 Screen recording demonstrating the different ways the target gets hightlighted when the user drops in the body or on a specific edge.